Startups Editor covering funding, founders and the global startup ecosystem.

 How to Become Rich UK 2026: Realistic Steps That Work

 A widely cited rule is to invest at least 20 percent of your net income.
-People who follow this consistently over 20 to 30 years typically build significant wealth even on moderate salaries, primarily through compound growth in investments.
+People who follow this consistently over 20 to 30 years typically build real wealth even on moderate salaries, primarily through compound growth in investments.
+For more background, see Wikipedia reference.

 Property ownership has been one of the most reliable wealth-building mechanisms in the UK for decades.
 Owning your home removes rent as an ongoing cost and provides an asset that has historically increased in value over the long term.